BY SCOTT DRURY, PE

-During my tenure as a member of the Florida Board of Professional Engineers over the past few years, I have become increasingly aware that many engineers do not realize that Division 61G15, Florida Administrative Code, contains various sections related to “responsibility rules” for the practice of engineering in Florida.
+During my tenure on the Florida Board of Professional Engineers, I became aware that many engineers do not realize that Division 61G15, Florida Administrative Code, contains various sections related to “responsibility rules” for the practice of engineering in Florida.

 The responsibility rules are found in Chapters 61G15-30 through 61G15-36, F.A.C.
 The purpose of the responsibility rules is defined in 61G15-30.001, F.A.C.: